ojeytonwilliams/visualizer/tasks.md

 Aim for simplicity (e.g. using minimal configuration), modularity (e.g. collect related functionality in modules and expose minimal apis).

+Write tests first.
+When implementing any feature, first specify that feature with tests.
+Having created the tests, stop!

+Use vitest for tests.

+Avoid mocking where possible, except for the filesystem which should be mocked by memfs always.
+Otherwise prefer dependency injection

+Use TypeScript and ESM

 ## I. General Development Setup

 - **Project Initialization**